Ildar Abdrazakov: Other activities

 Since 2015 Ildar Abdrazakov has directed the Elena Obraztsova International Academy of Music in St Petersburg.

 In 2016 he established the Ildar Abdrazakov Foundation of young artists support to promote young talented musicians.
 Since 2018 he is annually organizing festivals in Russia, inviting renowned singers to give concerts and masterclasses there.

+In 2023, Abdrazakov appeared on a list of 700 sports, political and cultural figures who nominated Russian president Vladimir Putin as an independent candidate for reelection.

 Appearances on film and television

 Ildar Abdrazakov has appeared as Feodor Chaliapin in several films and television series.
 In 2014 he performed in the comedy film Yolki 1914 and in 2022 in "Karamora", a TV series directed by Danila Kozlovsky, an action-packed large-scale thriller that presents an alternative history of the pre-revolutionary Russian Empire.

 In 2020, together with Svetlana Zakharova, he was a host on the third season of the Russian ballet competition television show "Bolshoi Ballet" which aired on Russia-K.

+In 2022, Ildar won third season of The Masked Singer (Russian TV series), as a "Drakon" (Dragon).